yachty66/unofficial_midjourney_python_api/README.md

 4. If you haven't subscribed to midjourney yet, you should do so now.

-5. With the same Discord account you used for midjourney subscription, create a new server (name isn't crucial) and add the midjourney bot from midjourney to this server.
+5. With the same Discord account you used for your midjourney subscription, create a new server (name isn't crucial) and add the midjourney bot from midjourney to this server.

 6. Next, you need to gather specific information to call the API appropriately - prompt, application_id, guild_id, channel_id, version, id, and authorization.